-Activity 2 Real life practice Allow approximately 15 minutes
+Activity 2 Real life practice

 Find an advert for a job that interests you.
 As you are working online, the easiest adverts to find may be on company or organisation websites.
 However, if you prefer, you can look in local newspapers.